The Festival Team:

 Theresa Muñoz was born in Vancouver, Canada and now lives in Edinburgh.
-She is Research Associate at the Newcastle Centre for Literary Arts at Newcastle University, where she also teaches Creative Writing and co-directs the Newcastle Poetry Festival.
+She is Research Associate in Contemporary Poetry at Newcastle University and directs the Newcastle Poetry Festival.
 She has published one collection of poetry, Settle, which shortlisted for the Melita Hume Poetry Prize.
 Her work has appeared on BBC Radio Scotland and in several international journals including Arc, Canadian Literature, Poetry Review, Southward, The Scores and elsewhere.
-She has been awarded a British Columbia Arts Council Award, Crichton Foundation Award, a Robert Louis Stevenson Fellowship and a Muriel Spark Centenary Award.
-In 2020 she received a Creative Scotland Award to write one of the first poetry sequences on inter-racial couples entitled ‘Mixed Feelings’.
+She has been awarded a British Columbia Arts Council Award, a Robert Louis Stevenson Fellowship,a Muriel Spark Centenary Award and a Creative Scotland Open Grant.
+In 2022 she was shortlisted for the Royal Society of Literature Sky Arts Award for her non-fiction.

 Alice Kate Mullen is Manager of the Poetry Book Society.
 She read English Literature at Durham University and has worked in poetry publishing since 2010, including as Marketing and Events Manager for Carcanet Press, Anvil and PN Review.
 She previously worked in bookselling and events co-ordinating at Waterstones and Shakespeare & Company, Paris, completed an Arts Council mentorship at Chicago’s Poetry Foundation and was an Assistant Bibliotherapist at Sydney Writers’ Festival.
 In 2017 she co-founded and curated the inaugural Northern Poetry Symposium at Sage Gateshead with NCLA.